(Disclosure: Some of the links below may be affiliate links)

 They will ask for your phone number and a password for your account.
 Then, they will compute your investment horizon based on your age.

-After that, you will have to answer the common questions about risk tolerance.
+After that, you must answer the common questions about risk tolerance.
 And they will use that to choose an investment strategy for you.
 But if you do not like the suggested strategy, you can choose your own.
 And do not worry, you can change it later too.

 After you have chosen the strategy, you will have to fill in your personal information, and that is it!
 Your account is ready to welcome a deposit already.
 It is very smooth.